 In the CUSUMSQ test, parameters for some countries-such as Saudi Arabia and Iran-briefly exceeded the 5% threshold, but later returned within the 10% confidence level and ultimately converged toward the 5% line in the long run, indicating an overall confidence level of approximately 90%.
-Therefore, it can be concluded that the model and estimated coefficients exhibit sufficient stability across all GCC countries.
+Therefore, it can be concluded that the model and estimated coefficients exhibit sufficient stability across all the Persian Gulf Countries.